Bhabiji Ghar Par Hain!: Casting

 Before the show went into production, Rashmi Desai was chosen to play the character of 'Angoori'.
 But Desai rejected the role because of age differences between her and co-actor Rohitash Gaud and the role went to Shilpa Shinde.
 Actor Aasif Sheikh revealed that before production started, he suggested the makers cast Shilpa Shinde, when he heard about the character of 'Angoori' for the first time.

 After one year in April 2016, approximately 80 actresses auditioned for the role of Angoori and Shubhangi Atre was selected after the unexpected exit of Shinde from the series.

 Filming

 The set of Bhabiji Ghar Par Hain! is located in Naigaon.

 In October 2016, film actress Sunny Leone came in for a sequence shoot on the set of Bhabiji Ghar Par Hai!.
 While on set, she refused to say Angoori's catchphrase "Sahi Pakde Hain" ("You got it right!") as she thought it has a vulgar meaning.
 It took approximately one hour for the makers to convince her that Angoori says this line in literal context and that it has no vulgar meaning and the shoot was resumed.

-In March 2018, the show's entire cast and crew went to Goa, a beach holiday destination, to celebrate the show's third anniversary and shot an entire story sequence named 'Kanpur To Goa'.